 The dress form is more than a tool to check the fit of a garment.
 It’s also used as a design tool.
 Dress forms play a major role in a patternmaking technique the French call “le moulage”.
 Fabric is draped directly on the form and molded into a silhouette.
 Even though the moulage is used to create any kind of pattern-tailored or unstructured, it is absolutely indispensable when developing patterns for garments that feature draped details.

-Julien Cristofoli demonstrates how to drape a bodice, and also expands the technique to include a draped skirt front.
-These two pattern pieces can be used individually in combination with other patterns, or joined to form a dress front.
+Julien Cristofoli demonstrates how to drape a bodice and then manipulates the darts to create a wrapped blouse front you can incorporate into your favorite blouse pattern for a new look.
+Then Cristofoli expands the technique to create a draped skirt front.
+These two pattern pieces can be used individually in combination with other patterns or joined to form a dress front.

 From Threads #141

 Get the latest including tips, techniques and special offers straight to your inbox.